fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 Managing the state of your Angular application has always been a challenge.

-In this tutorial, I will explain how to manage your components' state with `@ngrx/component-store`.
+In this tutorial, I will explain how to manage your component's state with `@ngrx/component-store`.
 You will be able to do it in a more organized way and minimizing bugs and UI inconsistencies.

 ### Table of content